DevExpress-Examples/maui-editors-get-started/Readme.md

 See the following help topic for more information: [DevExpress Editors for .NET MAUI](http://docs.devexpress.com/MAUI/403427/editors/index).

-You can also refer to the following YouTube video for instruction on how to get started with the Data Form Control: [Adding Data Editors to Your .NET MAUI App](https://www.youtube.com/watch?v=Njq2qCB3j6k).
+You can also refer to the following YouTube video for instruction on how to get started with the Data Editors: [Adding Data Editors to Your .NET MAUI App](https://www.youtube.com/watch?v=Njq2qCB3j6k).

 ### Files to Review